 Font choice might be a contentious issue, but in the corporate realm, 99% of all fonts can automatically be discounted for reasons of legibility or professionalism.
 All that leaves, by our reckoning, is a solid six.
 Half a dozen fonts that should be the cornerstone of all your presentations.
 Use these fonts, or close variations thereof, in all your formal presentations and you can’t go wrong.
 (Unless you try to incorporate all six into a single presentation, which is a recipe for disaster.
 Use two or three fonts tops; one for body text and another for headings should do.)

-We’ve discussed presentation font choice before, but today we’re going to lay it all on the line and name the fonts that should form your go-to set.
+Today we’re going to lay it all on the line and name the fonts that should form your go-to set.
 These six might be ubiquitous, but they’re everywhere for a reason: they’re clean, legible and professional.
 In other words, they’re everything you’re looking for in a PowerPoint presentation font.

 There’s a hint of typewriter to Lucida Console, but not to the point of impacting upon legibility.
 There’s a reason for that: it’s based on Lucida Sans Typewriter.
 This mono-spaced font is highly readable and is ideal for titles and headers.